Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_1/lec-concurrency-go.md

 is done sequentially.

 That is, while santa performs a certain task with a group, the other group is blocked.
-It's more realistic that meanwhile the other group continues.
+It’s more realistic that meanwhile the other group continues.

 For example, consider the following scenario: